Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 The fallout isn't theoretical.
 It shows up daily in the lives of millions of adult children trying to care for aging parents without the village that once made it possible.

-Caregiving behind closed doors makes its toll invisible.
-What remains unseen remains unaddressed.
+Caregiving behind closed doors makes its toll easy to miss.

 The Limits of Outsourced Care